 As part of their Enforcement and Removal Operations (ERO), ICE agents identify, detain and deport persons from the US for violations of immigration laws.

 ICE Immigration Detention and ICE Deportation

 Once a person is apprehended by ICE agents because he/she has been found in violation of US immigration laws, the usual procedure is that the person will be placed in ICE immigration detention until the outcome of their case is decided.

-For the detained individual this could mean to face ICE immigration deportation, the removal of the person from the US by U.S. Immigration and Customs Enforcement.
+For the detained individual this could mean facing ICE immigration deportation, the removal of the person from the US by U.S. Immigration and Customs Enforcement.
 Time spent in detention can vary, depending on each case.
-For example, if there are previous convictions, deportation proceedings will usually be rather quick and the person will be flown out the US within a few days.
+For example, if there are previous convictions, deportation proceedings will usually be rather quick and the person will be flown out of the US within a few days.
 However, detention could also last several weeks and in some cases much longer.

 Depending on each individual case, the detained person can also start with the proper legal procedures if circumstances allow so, trying to obtain legal residency status in the US.